Research Summary

 Single molecule studies of biological interactions

-Molecular mechanisms of retroviral and retrotransposon replication interactions
+Molecular mechanisms of virus and retrotransposon replication interactions

 Nucleosome accessibility and eukaryotic transcription regulatory proteins